1. Why make an estate plan:

 - Do you want to make any anatomical gifts at your death?

-What’s the difference between having a “Will” and a “Living Trust”?
+5. What’s the difference between having a “Will” and a “Living Trust”?

 and how you would like your assets distributed at your death.
-The last will names a Personal Representative to facilitate the management of your assets during the probate process.
+It names a Personal Representative to facilitate the management of your assets during the probate process.
 "Trusts" are legal documents that allow you to create a separate legal entity to hold your assets.